stastnypremysl/lsql-csv/README.md

 It is also advantageous to know SQL.

-The following examples will be about parsing of `/etc/passwd` and parsing of `/etc/group`.
+The following examples will be mainly about parsing of `/etc/passwd` and parsing of `/etc/group`.
 You may look at `man 5 passwd` and `man 5 group` to see what columns it contain.

 #### Hello World